zhyah1/conflux/docs/document-task-creation.md

     *   This action opens a dialog controlled by the `UploadTaskDocumentForm` component.

 2.  **Document Processing on the Frontend**:
-    *   The user selects a supported document (`.md`, `.txt`, or `.pdf`).
+    *   The user selects a supported document (`.md`, `.txt`, `.pdf`, or `.xlsx`).
-    *   When the "Process and Add Tasks" button is clicked, the browser reads the file's text content directly.
-For PDF files, it uses the `pdf.js` library to extract the text.
+    *   When the "Process and Add Tasks" button is clicked, the browser reads the file's content directly.
+        * For PDF files, it uses the `pdf.js` library to extract the text.
+        * For Excel files, it uses the `xlsx` library to parse the sheet.

 3.  **Client-Side Data Extraction**:
     *   A parser function on the client-side analyzes the document's content.
-    *   It first splits the document into separate "task blocks" using a `---` horizontal rule as a separator.
+    *   For text-based files, it first splits the document into separate "task blocks" using a `---` horizontal rule as a separator.
-    *   For each block, it uses regular expressions to find and extract key details based on specific formatting: `title`, `priority`, `status`, `description`, and `due_date`.
+    *   For each block (or for each row in an Excel file), it finds and extracts key details for `title`, `priority`, `status`, `description`, and `due_date`.
     *   This information is compiled into a structured **JSON array**, where each object in the array represents a single task.

 4.  **Automated Database Insertion**: